Applying for an FCM Endowment Grant

 Who may apply?

-Any place of Christian worship of any recognised denomination from the UK or abroad (e.g. cathedral, minster, collegiate chapel, church) may apply if it:
+Any place of Christian worship of any recognised denomination from the UK (e.g. cathedral, minster, collegiate chapel, church) may apply if it:

 - Promotes the performance of cathedral-style choral repertoire

 - Sings a regular pattern of at least three choral services each week, e.g. Evensong, Matins and/or Eucharist, and other services through the year

 - Aspires to achieve the highest standards of performance